BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/7_2_Running_a_Bitcoin_Script.md

 Stack: [ 99 99 ]

 Script:
-Stack: [ TRUE ]
+Stack: [ True ]
 ```
 This abstraction isn't quite accurate: for security reasons, the `scriptSig` is run, then the contents of the stack are transferred for the `scriptPubKey` to run, but it's accurate enough for understanding how the key of `scriptSig` fits into the lock of `scriptPubKey`.

 > **WARNING** The above is a non-standard transaction type.
-It would not actually be accepted by nodes running Bitcoin Core with the standard settings. [§8.1: Building a Bitcoin Script with P2SH](8_1_Building_a_Bitcoin_Script_with_P2SH.md) discusses how you actually _could_ use a Bitcoin Script like this, using the power of P2SH.
+It would not actually be accepted by nodes running Bitcoin Core with the standard settings. [§8.1: Building a Bitcoin Script with P2SH](8_1_Building_a_Bitcoin_Script_with_P2SH.md) discusses how you actually _could_ use a Bitcoin Script like this, via the power of P2SH.

 ### Get the Results